 —S. T. Joshi

-His weird fiction and poetry have appeared on the pages of Black Wings of Cthulhu, Spectral Realms, the Lovecraft eZine, and in anthologies published by Chaosium and Eraserhead Press.
+Bolivars folk horror poetry and weird fiction have appeared on the pages of Black Wings of Cthulhu VI, Spectral Realms, the Lovecraft eZine, and in anthologies published by Chaosium and Eraserhead Press.
 A poem of his, The Rime of the Eldritch Mariner, won a Rhysling Award in 2017 (2nd place for a long poem).
-His collection of spectral ballads and weird Jack tales, The Lay of Old Hex, is forthcoming from Hippocampus Press in 2017.
+His collection of spectral ballads and weird Jack tales, The Lay of Old Hex, is forthcoming from Hippocampus Press in 2018.